Yuan-Meng/personal_website/content/posts/mle_interviews.md

 ## ML Depth

-If you interview with Meta or the likes, you'll get the chance to choose a team later, but in today's market, most MLE candidates interview with specific teams that look for specific talents.
-As a domain expert, you need to know the gold standard in your chosen field(s) and the new bells and whistles.
-For me, it's ranking and NLP.
+If you interview with companies such as Meta, LinkedIn, or Pinterest, you'll choose a team later.
+At most companies (e.g., Netflix, Apple, Uber, and even Google now), MLE candidates interview with specific teams looking for domain experts who are familiar with the gold standards in their fields and the latest advancements.

 ### Paper Tracker

 It would take many lifetimes to read all papers that ever got published in your field.
 That said, good ML engineers should be familiar with the seminal works and "new classics" in their domain and make paper reading a regular habit.
 I used to save paper PDFs in random folders and would often forget which ones I had read, let alone what I learned from them.
 Then, inspired by the coding tracker, I created a paper tracker to keep track of papers/books/blog posts I read on different topics.